Sina-Maghami-Nick/php-developer-technical-assessment/README.md

-# Health Place PHP Developer Techincal Assessment
+# Health Place PHP Developer Technical Assessment

 Health Place provides multiple types of listings for search results, each with varying data structures.
 For example, an `app` will have an iOS and/or a Google Play Store URL, whereas a `face to face support group` will need an address.